 Logo

-The wordmark of the logo was mainly inspired by Inuktitut syllabics, which I reassembled into Latin letters (as shown in the video).
-Reinterpreting the Inuktitut letters, I aimed to give the logo an ethnic and original feel.
-The two details in the lower half of the letter “A” add to this: by representing two plaits.
+The wordmark of the logo was mainly inspired by Inuktitut syllabics, which I reassembled into Latin letters (the design process is roughly shown in the video).
+By reinterpreting the Inuktitut letters, I aimed to give the logo an ethnic and original feel.
+The two details in the lower half of the letter “A” add to this: they represent two plaits.

 The signet is derived from the aforementioned “amauti”, a traditional women’s parka.
 These are often round or oval in shape, and some have tassels at the bottom.
 The shield is a simple abstraction of this.
 The details of the submark match the “A” of the primary logo, making it easy to recognise as part of the Sitka brand.